 - A small number of studies report that unspayed female dogs who are aggressive to family members may become more aggressive after they’re spayed.
 This could be caused by a decrease in estrogen and oxytocin, both of which may have calming, anti-anxiety effects.

-- Between 5 to 20% of spayed females suffer estrogen-responsive urinary incontinence (or “spay incontinence”), which means they have poor sphincter control and are less able to hold their urine.
+- Five to twenty percent of spayed females suffer estrogen-responsive urinary incontinence (or “spay incontinence”), which means they have poor sphincter control and are less able to hold their urine.
 At least one study found a slightly higher risk in dogs who were less than three months of age when spayed.
-The risk is higher for overweight dogs, and dogs of certain breeds are predisposed to this condition.
+The risk is higher for overweight dogs, and dogs of certain breeds.
 Fortunately, this kind of urinary incontinence is almost always easily controlled with medical treatment.

-- Dogs who are spayed before they reach their adult size may grow slightly taller than they would have had they not been spayed.
+- Dogs who undergo spay surgery before they reach their adult size may grow slightly taller than they would have without spay surgery.

-- There is a very slight increased risk for spayed dogs to develop transitional cell carcinoma of the bladder, osteosarcoma and hemangiosarcoma (three kinds of cancer), particularly those breeds that are already predisposed to these diseases.
+- Spay surgery could slightly increase the risk for dogs to develop transitional cell carcinoma of the bladder, osteosarcoma, and hemangiosarcoma—particularly breeds that are already predisposed to these types of cancer.

-- Dogs spayed prior to five months of age may be slightly more likely to develop hip dysplasia and cranial cruciate ligament (CCL) rupture, particularly those breeds that are already predisposed to these diseases.
+- Spaying dogs prior to five months of age may slightly increase their risk of developing hip dysplasia and cranial cruciate ligament (CCL) rupture, especially in breeds that are already predisposed to these conditions.

 - Physiological changes after spaying may affect your dog’s metabolism and appetite, making her prone to weight gain.
-There’s some evidence to suggest that puppies spayed before five months of age are at greater risk of becoming obese than puppies spayed later.
-This potential drawback is easily controlled with an appropriate diet and exercise.
+Spaying puppies before they are five months of age could put them at greater risk of becoming obese.
+This potential drawback is easily controllable using an appropriate diet and exercise.
 If you notice that your dog looks overweight, you can decrease the amount of food you give her and increase her exercise.
-If you’re not sure if your dog is at a healthy weight, please consult her veterinarian.
+If you’re not sure if your dog is at a healthy weight, please consult a veterinarian.